John Paul Jones (musician): Other work

 Jones's involvement with Led Zeppelin did not put a halt to his session work.
-In 1969 he returned to the studio to play bass guitar on The Family Dogg's A Way of Life album.
+In 1969 he returned to the studio to play bass guitar on the Family Dogg's A Way of Life album.
 Jones was Madeline Bell's first choice to produce and arrange her 1974 album Comin' Atcha.
 He has also played bass on the opening track for the Roy Harper album HQ, which also featured guitarist David Gilmour.
 Other contributions include playing bass on Wings' Rockestra, Back to the Egg along with Zeppelin's drummer John Bonham.

 After Led Zeppelin

 1980–2000

 Led Zeppelin dissolved in 1980 with the death of John Bonham.
-"At the time that John died, I had just moved to Devon to bring up my family," Jones recalled.
+"At the time that John died, I had just moved to Devon to bring up my family", Jones said.
 "So, after the split, I was completely out of everything.
 And I must say I didn't miss it."

-Jones subsequently collaborated with artists including Diamanda Galás, R.E.M., Jars of Clay, Heart, Ben E. King, Peter Gabriel, Foo Fighters, Lenny Kravitz, Cinderella, The Mission, La Fura dels Baus, The Harp Consort, Brian Eno, the Butthole Surfers, and Uncle Earl.
+Jones subsequently collaborated with artists including Diamanda Galás, R.E.M., Jars of Clay, Heart, Ben E. King, Peter Gabriel, Foo Fighters, Lenny Kravitz, Cinderella, The Mission, La Fura dels Baus, the Harp Consort, Brian Eno, the Butthole Surfers, and Uncle Earl.

 He appeared on sessions and videos for Paul McCartney and was involved in the soundtrack of the film Give My Regards to Broad Street.
 In 1985, Jones was asked by director Michael Winner to provide the soundtrack for the film Scream for Help, with Jimmy Page appearing on two tracks.
 Jones provides vocals for two of the songs.
 He recorded and toured with singer Diamanda Galás on her 1994 album, The Sporting Life (co-credited to John Paul Jones).
 In 1985, Jones joined Page and Plant for the Live Aid concert, with Phil Collins and Tony Thompson on drums.
 The former members again re-formed for the Atlantic Records 40th Anniversary concert on 14 May 1988.
 Page, Plant and Jones, with John Bonham's son Jason, closed the event.
 In 1992, Jones arranged the orchestration on the R.E.M. album Automatic for the People.

 In 1995, the band Heart released a live acoustic album called The Road Home.
 It was produced by Jones, and featured him playing several instruments.
 Also in 1995, Andrew Lawrence-King's Harp Consort released a set of three Spanish language songs in 17th-century style of Jones's own composition, accompanied by baroque instruments including harps, chitarrone, guitars, lirone, viola da gamba and percussion (this 10-minute CD, titled Amores Pasados, was coupled with The Harp Consort's debut record, Luz y Norte).